ACM SIG Bylaws: SIGDOC

 - Making all appointments and filling vacancies as authorized herein;

-- Assisting the Chairman in leading and managing SIGDOC; and
+- Assisting the Chair in leading and managing SIGDOC; and

-- Presiding at meetings when the Chairman is absent.
+- Presiding at meetings when the Chair is absent.

 - The duties of the Secretary- Treasurer are: